Medical Tourism: Getting Medical Care or Medical Procedures done overseas

 Consular services are limited in when and how they can support Australians overseas.

-There are also ethical concerns around medical tourism which travellers need to be aware of.
-The provision of medical services for foreign nationals may divert resources, including funding, from the public to the private health sector in destination countries.
-It may also prioritise the needs of international patients over domestic health needs, changing the emphasis of providing and growing health care for the local population.
+There are also ethical concerns around the medical tourism industry which travellers and tourists need to be aware of.
+The provision and access of medical services for foreign nationals may divert resources, including funding, from the public to the private health sector in destination countries.
+It may also prioritise the needs of international patients over domestic health needs, changing the emphasis of providing, growing, and ensuring proper access to health care for the local population.

 Still intent on proceeding?